rclone/rclone/cmd/mountlib/mount.md

 it to the specified mountpoint.
 If you run this in background mode using |--daemon|, you will need to send SIGTERM signal to the rclone process using |kill| command to stop the mount.

+Note that `--nfs-cache-handle-limit` controls the maximum number of cached file handles stored by the `nfsmount` caching handler.
+This should not be set too low or you may experience errors when trying to access files.
+The default is 1000000, but consider lowering this limit if the server's system resource usage causes problems.

 #### macFUSE Notes

 If installing macFUSE using [dmg packages](https://github.com/osxfuse/osxfuse/releases) from